cchinthapatla/mobile-automation/README.md

 # mobile-automation
-Automation Test Framework for Mobile Apps usin Appium-java (Android and iOS)
+Automation Test Framework for Mobile Apps using Appium-java (Android and iOS)

 Framework Description: